joeynorkin/receipt-processor/README.md

 # Run app with docker
-In the project root directory, run:
+In the project's root directory, run:
 ```bash
 docker compose up -d --build
 ```
 This will expose the APIs on port 8080.
-The app will run with multiple receipt-processor-service instances hidden behind a round robin loadbalancer.
+The app will run with multiple receipt-processor-service instances hidden behind a round-robin loadbalancer.
 Receipts are currently stored in a hazelcast map accessible from each instance.

+Note: You might have to wait a minute for all the services to register with Eureka.
+If you visit http://localhost:8761, you should see a loadbalancer and at least one receipt processor instance.

 To stop the app, run:
 ```bash